Event (relativity)

-In physics, and in particular relativity, an event is the instantaneous physical situation or occurrence associated with a point in spacetime (that is, a specific place and time).
+In relativity, an event is anything that happens that has a specific time and place in spacetime.
 For example, a glass breaking on the floor is an event; it occurs at a unique place and a unique time.
 Strictly speaking, the notion of an event is an idealization, in the sense that it specifies a definite time and place, whereas any actual event is bound to have a finite extent, both in time and in space.

+The spacetime interval between two events: